For posture, strength and injury prevention

 Ready to train smarter?

-You’ve just explored some of the most effective lower back workouts: key for posture, injury prevention, and total-body strength.
-With the app, you can build these into a routine that supports core stability and keeps your back healthy long term.
+You've just discovered some of the most effective lower back workouts: essential for your posture, injury prevention, and overall body strength.
+With the app, you can incorporate these into a routine that supports core stability and keeps your back healthy in the long term.

 Not necessarily.
 While a Roman chair, barbell, or resistance bands can be helpful, you can still train your lower back with bodyweight exercises like superman holds, bird-dogs, glute bridges, and floor-based back extensions.
 Adding light weights or resistance gradually can increase the challenge safely.